albop/eco309/slides/optimization.md

 ### Continuous versus discrete optimization (2)

-- Discrete optimization requires a lot of combinatorial thinking.
-We don't cover it.
+- Discrete optimization requires a lot of combinatorial thinking
+  - We don't cover it today.
+  - ...if needed, we just test all choices until we find the best one
 - Sometimes a discrete choice can be approximated by a mixed strategy (i.e. a random strategy).
   - Instead of $\delta\in{0,1}$ we choose $x$ in $prob(\delta=1)=\sigma(x)$
   - with $\sigma(x)=\frac{2}{1+\exp(-x)}$